moderndayNeo/Meal-Matchmaker/README.md

                 <Route //...
 ```

-Combining an API call, one reusable component and the map() function, I can set how many Related Recipes
+Combining an API call (shown here), one reusable component and the map() function, I can set how many Related Recipes
 are displayed by updating a single line of code

 ```tsx